 Antibiotics can be prescribed for many common conditions; persistent UTIs, acne, or genital herpes can all require their use.
 They can also be used as a preventative step where there is a future risk of infection.
 This can include certain types of surgery, such as the removal of the appendix or breast implant surgery, or a bite or wound that has a high chance of becoming infected.
 Less common illnesses, such as tuberculosis, will also use antibiotics in prevention and treatment.

-I’m taking antibiotics; will they affect my pill?
+I’m taking antibiotics; will they affect my birth control pill?

 To answer this we need to look a little more closely at the science.
 Rifampicin and rifabutin are two antibiotics known as enzyme-inducing antibiotics.
 This means they can increase the enzymes in your body.
 Subsequently, this increases the metabolism of oestrogens and progestogens, the hormones contained within the combined pill that work to prevent pregnancy.
 The result is a direct hit on its efficacy.